 There is no handheld cell phone prohibition for drivers.
 Novice drivers in Georgia - drivers younger than 18 – are prohibited from all cell phone use (handheld and hands-free) while driving.
-Read about the novice driver ban.

 All drivers are prohibited from texting while driving.
 The law prohibits drivers from using a cell phone, text messaging device, personal digital assistant (PDA), computer, or similar wireless device to write, send, or read text data while driving.
 The ban applies to text messages, instant messages (IM), email, and Internet data.
 The law creates exceptions for emergency personnel, drivers responding to emergencies, and drivers who are fully parked.